Lesson 2 ยท VB6 Tutorial

 Key Takeaway

-Building a VB6 application involves two main steps: designing the interface and writing the event-driven code.
-The VB6 IDE provides all the tools needed to create Windows applications efficiently.
+Creating a VB6 application involves two main tasks: designing the user interface and writing event-driven code that responds to user actions.

-Welcome to Lesson 2 of our Visual Basic 6 Tutorial!
-In this lesson, you'll learn how to create your first VB6 application from scratch.
-We'll cover everything from launching the IDE to writing functional code for interactive applications.
+Welcome to Lesson 2 of our Visual Basic 6 Tutorial.
+In this lesson, you will learn how to create a simple VB6 application from scratch, open the code window, write basic instructions, and build a small interactive program.

 2.1 Creating Your First Application

-Double-click on Form1 to open its source code window, as shown below.
-This is where you'll write your VB6 code.
+Double-click Form1 to open its code window.
+This is where you write instructions that run when events occur.

 Visual Basic 6 source code window